Last updated on December 24, 2025

 Is Phyrexian Mana an Additional Cost?

 Phyrexian mana isn’t an extra cost that you pay along with the original cost of the card.
-Each symbol is a choice to pay either the colored mana or two life.
+Each symbol is a choice to pay either the colored mana or 2 life.
 You don’t have to pay the other when you choose one.

 Does Phyrexian Mana Count as Paying Life?